 Skillshare is a well-known online learning platform for people looking to learn and teach others new skills.
-They are a good alternative to Teachable because they offer a similar marketplace vibe on their platform, but with a more approachable interface.
+It’s a good alternative to Teachable because it offers a similar marketplace vibe on their platform, but with a more approachable interface.

 On Skillshare, creators and entrepreneurs can create online courses as well as promote them using built-in tools.
 The main form of content you’ll be creating on Skillshare is videos.
 The prerecorded nature of the platform will be approachable for those who might be scared of public speaking, but it can also lead to less dynamic courses.